JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

-# Sleeping Sickness Agent-Based Model
-Agent-based model for the simulation of Sleeping Sickness disease behavior in a fictional population.

 ## Getting Started

 These instructions will help you to get a copy of the project in your local machine for development, testing, and research purposes.